oracle-livelabs/developer/dev-guide-ai-finance/json-exercise/json-exercise.md

 ## Task 1: Challenge Requirements

 The company has requested an enhancement to the current customer data and would now like to see the parameter for **age** to be reflected.

+The company has requested an enhancement to the current customer data and would now like to see the parameter for **age** to be reflected.

 1. In the Customer.py file, find the # 🔍 Customer Details Section at line 219
 2. Update the section to include a new parameter for **age**.